munro/stategraph/README.md

     * Inherits [events.EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter)
     * Lazily inherits `StateGraph` when the `state` method is called.
     * Events
-        * `end` — Triggered when the graph leaves this state.
+        * `leave` — Triggered when the graph leaves this state.
 The first argument is the `State` object.

 ## Example